 Docent-Guided Tours

-Guests will learn about the Gantt’s history, the building, and exhibitions.
+Guests will learn about the Gantt’s history, the building, and enjoy guided tours of the

 11:30 am – 1:30 pm